yotamgardosh/yotamgardosh/README.md

 ### Hi there 👋

-My name is Yotam Gardosh, and I am a third-year student pursuing a degree in Computer Science and Cognition at the Hebrew University of Jerusalem.
-I'm passionate about machine learning, image processing, data structures and algorithms.
+My name is Yotam Gardosh, and I am a Reasercher in the Faculty of Aerospace Engineering, Technion R&D, as well as a third-year student pursuing a degree in Computer Science and Cognition Science at the Hebrew University of Jerusalem.
+I'm passionate about neural networks, image processing, data structures, and algorithms.
-Looking for a fulfilling and exciting position as a software engineer.

 ## Programing Languages & Tools